OpenTranslationBible/open-bible/en-GB/18.Job/md/job-05.md

 ## Job 5:15

-> But He saves from the sword of their mouth,
+> But He rescues from the sword of their mouth,
-> And the poor from the hand of the strong.
+> And the poor from the hand of the mighty.

 ## Job 5:16